wxt-dev/wxt-examples/examples/vanilla-puppeteer/README.md

 > [!Warning]
 > If you don't have a background script, [you'll have to make the ID consistent](https://developer.chrome.com/docs/extensions/reference/manifest/key) and hardcode it instead.

-And finally, if you're using TypeScript, add a declaration file to add types for the two globals setup in the custom environment:
+And finally, if you're using TypeScript, add a declaration file to add types for the two globals defined in the custom environment:

 ###### e2e/globals.d.ts